Medieval Craven: The Land of Erneis du Buron in Craven, Domesday Book folio 327v

 In 1066 a nephew of Ralph Tesson, Ernies de Buron, from Beuron near Mantes, Normandy provided William the Conqueror with money, men and the ships for the invasion of England.
 Ernies fought at the Battle of Hastings and is named in the Falaise Roll and in the Rolls of Battle Abbey.
 He settled in England 1068.
-The Doomsday Book lists that he had seventy-two properties in Lincolnshire and Yorkshire.
+The Domesday Book lists that he had seventy-two properties in Lincolnshire and Yorkshire.
 In 1086 he succeeded Hugh fitz Baldric as High Sheriff of Yorkshire.
 However between 1102 and 1118 his lands were confiscated by King Henry I and given to the House of Romille.